Guidance

 8: The cash reduction made to 2024 to 2025 allocations for students who did not meet the condition of funding in 2022 to 2023 is also being applied to institutions funded outturn in 2024 to 2025.

-9: This ensures those institutions who are subject to funding reconciliation are treated equally in respect of the condition of funding as those who are not subject to reconciliation.
+9: This ensures those institutions that are subject to funding reconciliation are treated equally in respect of the condition of funding as those who are not subject to reconciliation.
 This approach ensures that the funding removed from 2024 to 2025 allocations through non-compliance with the condition of funding for some students in 2022 to 2023 cannot be offset by delivery in 2024 to 2025.
 This deduction will not affect the calculation of lagged funding allocation values for 2025 to 2026.
 These will be affected, where applicable, by the condition of funding reduction arising from non-compliance with the condition of funding for students in 2023 to 2024.

 10: We issue full guidance on the ILR 16 to 19 funding claim report in the FIS guidance, which is available on GOV.UK.